bkthomps/Containers/README.md

 1. A static library is slightly faster than a dynamic one, however, if the library is modified, the entire project codebase which uses it will need to be relinked.
-2. A dynamic library can be changed without recompiling the codebase, assuming no function definitions have changed.
+2. A dynamic library can be changed without relinking the codebase, assuming no function definitions have changed.

 The installation process is as follows: